-In addition to leverage, we were active in the equity markets during the first quarter of 2014 by issuing shares of common stock under our at-the-market program, or ATM Program, pursuant to an open market sale agreement with Jefferies, LLC, or Jefferies, discussed in more detail below.
+In addition to leverage, we have been active in the equity markets during 2014.
+We have issued shares of common stock in both an overnight offering in June and through our at-the-market program, or ATM Program, pursuant to an open market sale agreement with Jefferies, LLC, or Jefferies, discussed in more detail below.
+In addition, we have issued shares of our convertible senior common stock, also discussed in more detail below.